 \section{Discussion}

-Projective geometry describes the mapping relationship of points in 3D and pixels within a 2D image.
-Due to differences in the camera lens, through which points project, there exists a difference in the spatial arrangement of pixels in the image formed.
+Projective geometry describes the mapping between 3D points and 2D image pixels.
+Different camera lenses induce different projection functions, resulting in different spatial arrangements of pixels in the images formed.
 As existing models are trained on perspective images, they take on such biases implicitly.
-When tested on images with curvilinear distortion, even for 3D scenes previously observed, local operations, e.g., patch embedding, operate on a different set of visual patterns that induce a covariate shift in the latent features, leading to out-of-distribution behavior (with respect to the training data) and performance degradation.
-As the change occurs in the value of the features distributed over the spatial domain, our work aims to re-calibrate them with learnable tokens to align with the original training distribution of perspective features.
-While we pose the problem as a form of domain adaptation, which results in camera-specific models, our work enables the re-use of the same model for different cameras for operational feasibility.
-This entails a selection mechanism facilitated by our proposed attention masking that controls adaptation.
+When tested on images with curvilinear distortion, even for 3D scenes previously observed, local operations such as patch embedding operate on a different set of visual patterns that induce a covariate shift in the latent features, leading to out-of-distribution behavior and performance degradation.
+As the change occurs in the value of the features distributed over the spatial domain, our work aims to recalibrate them with learnable tokens to align with the original training distribution of perspective features.
+While this can be viewed as a form of camera domain adaptation, our masked attention mechanism enables a single network to support different camera models by selectively controlling the activation of adaptation based on camera types.

-\paragraphtitle{Limitations.} The proposed method is limited to transformer architectures due to dependency on token-based adaptation.
+\paragraphtitle{Limitations.} The proposed method is limited to transformer architectures due to its dependency on token-based adaptation.
 The fidelity of self-supervised adaptation also depends on the original model's performance.
-While this is partially mitigated by the use of ground truth in supervised setting, one may be limited for tasks that do not have annotations readily available.
+While this is partially mitigated by the use of ground truth in the supervised setting, one may be limited for tasks that do not have annotations readily available.